What are Can Wraps?

 Types of Can Wrap Labels

-If you’re looking to brand your products with can wraps, there are two main routes you can go: Pressure sensitive labels or shrink sleeves.
+If you’re looking to brand your products with custom can wraps, there are two main routes you can go: Pressure sensitive labels or shrink sleeves.

 Pressure sensitive can wraps

 Pressure sensitive labels are comprised of multiple layers that are married together prior to application.
 These layers include:

 - Liner – A backing material typically made of paper or plastic film.
 This liner is the base of the can wrap and is removed to expose the adhesive during application.

 - Release coat – A special coating applied to the top surface of the liner.
 This release coat allows the liner to easily peel away from the adhesive layer during application.